De-escalation: Simulation-based De-escalation Training

+Head-mounted virtual reality systems like Apex Officer's Virtual Reality Training (introduced to the International Association of Chiefs of Police (IACP) at their 126th Annual Conference and Exposition in Chicago, Illinois in October 2019.) are more limited in their offerings.
+Despite being more immersive according to some studies, the reliance on lower-fidelity computer-generated environments and characters make such systems better suited to single-person training on decision-making and de-escalation.

+International relations

 In the military, de-escalation is a way to prevent military conflict escalation.
-A historic example is the teaching harvested from the Proud Prophet war simulation of a conflict between the USA and the USSR, which took place in 1983.
+A historic example is the teaching harvested from the Proud Prophet war simulation of a conflict between the US and the USSR, which took place in 1983.
 In war-time diplomacy, de-escalation is used as an exit strategy, sometimes called an "off-ramp" or "slip road".
 In such cases, an alternative peaceful resolution is offered to a belligerent (i.e. nation or person engaged in war or conflict) in order to avoid further bloodshed.

-In social settings

-This often involves techniques such as taking a time-out, and deflecting the conversation to individuals in the group who are less passionately involved.
-This is commonly used by a Fee Team in mental health nursing practice.

-Research

-Research is needed to determine the effectiveness of de-escalation techniques with various populations and in varied settings.
-A 2018 Cochrane review on de-escalation techniques for managing non-psychosis induced aggression in adults found that uncertainty remains around effectiveness and efficacy.
+Restraint or appeasement against interventionism can in some cases lead to escalation instead of de-escalation.
+Deterrence is one strategy to decrease conflict severity.
+In asymmetric conflicts a probabilistic escalation might be rational for one side in some situations, resulting in challenges for de-escalation.
+"De-escalation through escalation" strategy hopes for increased probability of a diplomatic deal or further de-escalation.